carolynvs/carolynvanslyck.com/static/talk/go/cli/notes.md

 Here's what has stuck around:

+- Suggestions for structuring your commands to help users quickly and intuitively learn your cli.
 - Making use of pre-existing libraries or tools like spf13/cobra for structuring the cli, and combining it with spf13/viper to handle defaulting flags with environment variables.
 - Package structure, such as splitting up domain logic from the cli wiring so